sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

   also invalidate any region you have set, too.
 Please see below for more details.
   Please use this at your own risk.

+* `disable_no_cache_header` - (Optional) If set to `true`, the HTTP `Cache-Control: no-cache` header will not be added by default to all API requests.
+  If omitted this header is added to all API requests to force HTTP caches (if any) to go upstream instead of serving cached responses.

+* `delayed_auth` - (Optional) If set to `true`, OpenStack authorization will be perfomed, when the service provider client is called.

 ## Overriding Service API Endpoints

 There might be a situation in which you want or need to override an API endpoint